 - An IELTS of 6.5 with no less than 6 on each band score.

-*Conditional admission may be possible if one of these two criteria is slightly below the requirement.
+*Conditional admission may be possible if one of the GPA and GRE criteria is slightly below the requirement.
 If you have any questions about your specific situation, please feel free to contact us.

 **Students enrolled in the OT baccalaureate or Master’s programs may receive admission contingent upon successful completion of all coursework and fieldwork prior to the start of the OTD program.

 ***Applicants who are currently in occupational therapy practice must submit a current curriculum vitae of work experience, publications and presentations.